jherot/jacobsLadder/README.md

 ## jacobsLadder

-A semirandom collection of resources, experiments, and notes.
+A collection of resources, experiments, and notes.